Noisy Stabilizer Formalism: Update rules for noise operators

-As described in Sec.~\ref{sssec:merging}, the full merging of two graphs is done via a CNOT between a source and a target, a $Z$ measurement on the target and a $Y$ measurement on the source.
-To analyse the noise of this operation one just needs to use the already studied results for the merging and the Pauli $Y$ measurement.
-Thus, the noise operators of $t$ change as follows
+As described in Sec.~\ref{sssec:merging}, the full merging of two graphs is done via a CNOT gate between a source and a target, a $Z$ measurement on the target and a $Y$ measurement on the source.
+To analyze the noise of this operation one just needs to use the already studied results for the merging and the Pauli $Y$ measurement.
+Thus, the noise operators of $t$ change as

-and for $s$
+and for $s$,

-For any qubit $b$ in the neighbourhood of $s$ after the simple merging operation, $b \in (N_s\cup N_t)\setminus (N_s\cap N_t) \setminus \{s\}\setminus \{t\}$, the elements of their noise maps change following Eq.~\eqref{eq:kraus:in:Na}.
+For any qubit $b$ in the neighborhood of $s$ after the simple merging operation, $b \in (N_s\cup N_t)\setminus (N_s\cap N_t) \setminus \{s\}\setminus \{t\}$, the elements of their noise maps change following Eq.~\eqref{eq:kraus:in:Na}.
 For any other qubit, the elements of their noise maps do not change as described in Eq.~\eqref{eq:kraus:no:change}.

 Notably, the depolarizing maps for $j \neq t,s$ will be the same as if we would write them after the merging.
 However, the depolarizing noise map for $t$ and $s$ results in